Probing for Knowledge Attribution in Large Language Models: Abstract

 \section{Abstract}

-Large language models (LLMs) often generate fluent but unfounded claims, or hallucinations, which fall into two types: (i) faithfulness violations---misusing user context---and (ii) factuality violations—errors from internal knowledge.
-Proper mitigation depends on knowing whether a model’s answer is based on the prompt or its internal weights.
-This work focuses on the problem of contributive attribution: identifying the dominant knowledge source behind each output.
-We show that a probe, a simple linear classifier trained on model hidden representations, can reliably predict contributive attribution.
-For its training, we introduce \textsc{AttriWiki}, a self-supervised data pipeline that prompts models to recall withheld entities from memory or read them from context, generating labelled examples automatically.
-Probes trained on AttriWiki data reveal a strong attribution signal, achieving up to 0.96 Macro-$F_1$ on Llama-3.1-8B, Mistral-7B, and Qwen-7B, transferring to out-of-domain benchmarks (SQuAD, WebQuestions) with 0.94–0.99 Macro-$F_1$ without retraining.
-Attribution mismatches raise error rates by up to 70\%, demonstrating a direct link between knowledge source confusion and unfaithful answers.
-Yet, models may still respond incorrectly even when attribution is correct, highlighting the need for broader detection frameworks.\\ \githubrepo{IvoBrink/AttriWiki} {https://github.com/IvoBrink/RACDH}
+Large language model (LLM) hallucinations, meaning fluent but factually incorrect generations, fall into two types: faithfulness violations, where the model misuses provided context, and factuality violations, where answers reflect errors in internal knowledge.
+Proper mitigation depends on knowing which source drives each answer.
+We study \emph{contributive attribution}, i.e.\@ the classification of the dominant knowledge source behind each output, and show that a simple linear probe trained on hidden representations can reliably identify it.
+We introduce \textsc{AttriWiki}, a self-supervised pipeline that automatically generates labelled training data by prompting models to recall withheld entities from memory or read them from context without relying on knowledge conflicts.
+Probes trained on \textsc{AttriWiki} achieve up to 0.96 Macro-$F_1$ on Llama-3.1-8B, Mistral-7B, and Qwen-7B, transfer to SQuAD and WebQuestions with 0.94--0.99 Macro-$F_1$, and generalise zero-shot to \citet{tighidet2024probinglanguagemodelsknowledge}'s benchmark, outperforming their probe on conflicting settings without retraining.
+Furthermore, attribution mismatches raise error rates by up to 70\%, though correct attribution does not guarantee correct answers, pointing to the need for broader detection frameworks. \\ \githubrepo{AttriWiki}{https://anonymous.4open.science/r/_AttriWiki_}